 198. QUADRATIC MODEL IS NOT CONVEX.

 Quadratic models must be convex in order for them to be solved by the quadratic solver.
-You must disable the quadratic solver by turning off quadratic recognition and then re-solve.
-This will cause the general purpose, nonlinear solver to be invoked.
+You must disable the quadratic solver by turning off Quadratic Recognition and then re-solve.
+You can disable Quadratic Recognition with the command: